Utilities (JSON / MessagePack / BMP332)¶

 Note

-For normal image display, SpriteImage#load_bmp or FmrbGfx#create_image_from_file is faster because decoding is done entirely on the WROVER side.
+For normal image display, SpriteImage#load_bmp or FmrbGfx#create_image_from_file is faster because decoding is done entirely on the graphics side.
 Use BMP332.parse when you need to work with the pixel array on the Ruby side (editing, inspection).

 For detailed specifications, see Image & Icon Files.